MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactoryUpToSdk53.rst

 #.
 Create a new Jenkins job for the Hello World module
 #.
 Build the module

-In order to simplify the steps, this tutorial will be performed locally on a single machine.
+For the purposes of simplifying the steps, this tutorial will be performed locally on a single machine.

-Artifactory will host MicroEJ modules in 2 repositories:
+Artifactory will host MicroEJ modules in 3 repositories:

 - ``microej-module-repository``: repository initialized with pre-built MicroEJ modules, a mirror of the :ref:`Central Repository <central_repository>`
+- ``microej-build-repository``: repository initialized with build scripts and tools exported from MicroEJ SDK
 - ``libs-snapshot-local``: repository where custom modules will be published

+.. _install_build_tools_sdk53:

 Install the Build Tools
 -----------------------